Ericonaldo/AI-Challenger-Weather-Forecast/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── code               <- All codes of this solution.
+    │   └── final_days     <- The source code, model file and submitted file for another model in the last two days.
     ├── data               <- All data of this competition.
     │   └── tmp            <- Temporary Data.
     modeling.